zamotany/react-slate/docs/core-styling.md

 <Text style={{ /* my styles here */ }}>World</Text>
 ```

-You can use also array notation and pass styles as an array
+You can use also array notation and pass styles as an array.
+With this approach you can take advance of conditionals style like this:

 ```js
 <View style={[